wohshon/wohshon.github.io/_posts/2020-11-08-pulling-historical-intraday-stock-info.markdown

 The original file lives in google drive, and I could have extract from the googlesheet directly.
 You can reference this [page](https://developers.google.com/sheets/api/quickstart/python) for instructions. it works but lots of hassle to grant authorization and it is my main google account, I am abit uncomfortable to use that in a development VM which I do not pay attention to security, so I decide to just work on a offline copy of csv file.

-There are about 6000 over records in the source csv file (let's call the `tickers.csv`) that looks like that
+There are about 6000 over records in the source csv file (let's call it `tickers.csv`) that looks like:
 <pre>

 Market,Symbol,Name,Sector,Industry,Summary Quote